 “I am very, very proud of Knock ’em Dead.
 It’s a real sassy, Agatha Christie kinda thing; very funny and very commercial.
 It was written by Barry Sandler who wrote The Mirror Crack’d (1980) but, what’s really funny, is that he wrote Ken’s Crimes of Passion!
 We met on that, became friends and decided to make our little movie together all these years later.
 So, like Skeletons, I guess I have Ken Russell to thank for Knock ’em Dead too!”

 Donald P. Borchers, the, as 88 Films explain in the press notes for their forthcoming doc, The Life, Legacy and Legend Of…, ‘charismatic and frequently unrecognised genius behind Children of the Corn (1984), Beastmaster (1982) and Two Moon Junction (1988)’, among many others.
+Amazingly, Borchers was also involved in the Russell iteration of Skeletons and was let go from the project at the same time as his Crimes of Passion collaborator.

 A shame, then, that the “slowly” was snipped from the final version.